NodeFactoryIo/web3-server-wallet/README.md

 Monitor service will automatically check if sent transaction is dropped and resubmit it with higher gas price and track its progress.

-This package requires for [IWalletTransactionStorage](src/@types/wallet.ts) and [IWalletSourceStorage](src/@types/wallets.ts) interfacew to be implemented to store sent transactions and available wallets.
+This package requires for [IWalletTransactionStorage](src/@types/wallet.ts) and [IWalletSourceStorage](src/@types/wallets.ts) interface to be implemented to store sent transactions and available wallets.

 ## License